 Regular bone density testing is recommended for post-menopausal women and others at high risk of osteoporosis.

-Certain herbs and supplements, such as red clover and soy isoflavones, may help support bone health.

-Mind-body therapies like yoga and Tai Chi can improve balance and coordination, reducing fall risk and consequent fractures.

 Naturopathic practitioners work in conjunction with conventional healthcare providers for comprehensive bone health care.

 Education and patient empowerment are vital for preventive bone health care, promoting behaviors beneficial to the skeletal system.